Nextdoor/bender/README.md

 application logging.
 For schema validation the use of GSON to POJOs is encouraged.

-##### Mutators
+##### Operations
-Data sometimes needs to be unwrapped, fixed, sanitized, or enriched.
-Mutators allow for these types of data manipulation.
+Data sometimes needs to be transformed, fixed, sanitized, or enriched.
+Operations allow for these types of data manipulation.
 Included JSON mutators:

-* Root node promoter
+* Root node promoter (in the case you have nested data)
 * Array Dropping
+* Array Splitting (turning a single event into multiple)
-* Appending value type information to key names
+* Appending value type information to key names (helps with writing data to ElasticSearch)

 ##### Wrappers
 Optionally wrap data to provide additional information on where the data